-As related to the CCR Rule, Mr. Carmichael noted Mr. Nasi's criticism of NIPSCO's cost estimates.
-Mr. Carmichael then explained that NIPSCO considered all options available under the CCR Rule regarding compliance timelines and costs and that NIPSCO must make decisions and implement compliance plans to meet currently-existing requirements, even though the rule is undergoing reconsideration.
-If NIPSCO were not to do this and were to await a final decision from EPA, generating facilities may need to be shut down early (potentially by October 2020 or earlier) to avoid non-compliance with the regulations.
-While Mr. Nasi seemed to advocate for a risky approach, Mr. Carmichael testified that this would be inconsistent with NIPSCO's commitment to provide reliable service to its customers and could require early retirement of coal-fired generation if current timelines hold or if the CCR Rule is not settled by EPA or the courts in the near future.
-He also testified about the CCR compliance options that were prepared by third party consultants and those eventually agreed to in the 44872 Settlement, which have been executed on budget by NIPSCO.
+Regarding the CCR Rule, Mr. Carmichael noted Mr. Nasi's criticism of NIPSCO's cost estimates.
+Mr. Carmichael explained that NIPSCO considered all options available under the CCR Rule regarding compliance timelines and costs.
+He stated that NIPSCO must make decisions and implement compliance plans to meet currently existing requirements even though the rule is undergoing reconsideration.
+If NIPSCO did not do this and instead waited for a final EPA decision, generating facilities may be forced to shut down early (October 2020 or earlier) to avoid noncompliance with the regulations.
+Mr. Carmichael testified that this risky approach would be inconsistent with NIPSCO's commitment to provide reliable service to its customers.
+He also testified about the CCR compliance options that were prepared by third-party consultants and those agreed to in the 44872 Settlement, which have been executed on budget by NIPSCO.
 He stated that this demonstrates NIPSCO's cost estimates for Schahfer Units 14, 15, 17, and 18 and Michigan City Unit 12 are reasonable.
 Mr. Carmichael also clarified that his discussion of certain CCR ARO costs, which NIPSCO is not seeking to recover here, was not related to the 2018 IRP.
-Based on a recent court decision, he also stated that NIPSCO disagrees with Mr. Nasi and does not anticipate that CCR Surface Impoundments will be allowed to continue to receive CCR and non-CCR waste water in the future.
+Based on a recent court decision, he also stated that NIPSCO disagrees with Mr. Nasi and does not anticipate that CCR Surface Impoundments will be allowed to continue to receive CCR and non-CCR wastewater in the future.

-Mr. Carmichael next addressed criticisms raised about NIPSCO's path for compliance with the MATS Rule.
+Mr. Carmichael next addressed criticisms about NIPSCO's compliance plan for the MATS Rule.
 He specifically disagreed with Mr. Nasi's assertion that NIPSCO's inclusion of MATSrelated O&M costs in the 2018 IRP was unreasonable.
 Mr. Carmichael explained that the MATS Rule's requirements are still in effect, and NIPSCO must continue to comply with them.
-Because the MATS Rule continues to be an effective rule, and there is not a significant likelihood that EPA will withdraw MATS entirely or drastically alter the rule, NIPSCO has assumed it will continue to incur compliance costs for the time in which the impacted generating units operate and, thus, made no changes in its MATS compliance plans.
+Because the MATS Rule remains effective and it is unlikely that EPA will withdraw MATS entirely or drastically alter the rule, NIPSCO has assumed it will continue to incur compliance costs for the time in which the impacted generating units operate and, thus, made no changes in its MATS compliance plans.
 He also noted that the majority of the O&M costs to comply with MATS come from operation of the FGD systems; thus, even if EPA were to repeal MATS, the FGDs would be required to continue to operate for purposes of compliance with other EPA rules, and the FGDrelated O&M costs would continue to be incurred.
 More broadly, Mr. Carmichael criticized Mr. Nasi's advocacy for a "wait-and-see approach" to compliance, providing examples of how this previously would have resulted in coal-fired generation that would not have had control equipment installed in time for compliance and thus would have been non-operational for years.
-This is why it would not be prudent for NIPSCO to utilize this wait-and-see approach and just assume that CCR, ELG, MATS, or other EPA rules will result in no future cost.
+This is why it would not be prudent for NIPSCO to utilize this wait-and-see approach and assume that CCR, ELG, MATS, or other EPA rules will result in no future cost.